AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/data-explorer/saving-searches-in-data-explorer-for-convenience-in-re-use.md

 ---
-title: Saving Searches in Data Explorer for Convenience in Re-use
+title: Save searches in Data Explorer for convenient re-use
-description: In this video you will learn how to configure a search in Data Explorer, run it, and then save it for re-use at a later time. you can also place the saved search on the dashboard so that it is immediately available when you go into the Signals app.
+description: In this video, learn how to configure a search in Data Explorer, run it, and then save it for re-use at a later time.
+You can also place the saved search on the dashboard so that it is immediately available when you go into the Signals app.
 feature: Data Explorer
 topics:
 activity: use